Tea tree oil is an extract from a plant native to Australia. Tea tree oil was used as a topical treatment by the Aboriginal people for centuries.

 What are the risks of taking tea tree oil?

-For topical use only.
+- For topical use only.
 Tea tree oil must never be used in the eyes or swallowed.
-Even in small amounts, swallowing tea tree oil could potentially cause severe reactions, including severe rash, nausea, confusion, and coma.
+Even in small amounts, swallowing tea tree oil could potentially cause severe reactions, including confusion, loss of muscle coordination, breathing problems, and even coma.

 Given the lack of evidence about its safety, tea tree oil is not recommended for children or for women who are pregnant or breastfeeding.